Instructions for submitting a contribution

 The indication of the name of the archive, the name of the collection, and the name of the unit is usually sufficient with archival sources.
 The individualizing reference is usually attached to the endnote.

 In the bibliography, the reference is presented in the following manner: Surname [comma] First name The year of publication [dot] The name of the book or the article with possible subheadings separated by dots [dot] The possible name of the series and the series number [dot] Publisher [comma] Publisher location [dot].
-The name of the book or series must be in italics.
+The name of the book or journal must be in italics.

 Etting, Vivian 2010.
 The Royal Castles of Denmark During the 14th Century.
 Publications of the National Museum.
 Studies in Archaeology & History, vol. 19.
 The National Museum of Denmark.
 Copenhagen.